bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 1. Extend the functionality to Windows nodes
 1. Optimization for efficiency and scalability
-1. A more complicated method of selecting a good candidate node such as incorporating manual forced prototype creation, which would perform better but take research to find the optimal method.
+1. A more complicated method of selecting a good candidate node such as incorporating manual forced prototype creation, which would perform better but take research to find the optimal method
 1. Optimization of the default time interval into a specific, best general default which would have to be researched

 ## Proposal